Organ, Eye and Tissue Donation

 - Signing a card or document found on your person or in your effects

 Remember to share your decision with your family so they know your wishes.
 If you have questions, call 1-888-5-DONATE.
-For questions about eye and tissue donation, please contact LifeSource or the South Dakota Lions Eye & Tissue Bank.
+For questions about eye and tissue donation, please contact LifeSource or Dakota Lions Sight and Health.